-Expanded social protection programs, both short-term (e.g., cash for work) and medium-term (e.g., conditional cash transfers), are important for social sector recovery, implemented in close co-operation with planned livelihood initiatives (see Section 3.2.2) to provide opportunities for the poor to meet basic need, restore social services to pre-disaster levels, and access income-earning opportunities.
+Expanded social protection programs, both short-term (e.g., cash for work) and medium-term (e.g., conditional cash transfers), are important for social sector recovery, implemented in close cooperation with planned livelihood initiatives (see Section 3.2.2) to provide opportunities for the poor to meet basic needs, restore social services to pre-disaster levels, and access incomeearning opportunities.

 Managing the transition from relief to recovery and reconstruction.
-There is a need to develop a framework and operational guidelines for effective planning, coordination and harmonization of activities in the social sectors, to ensure that there is an effective link and handover of activities from the relief to the recovery and reconstruction phases of a disaster.
+There is a need to develop a framework and operational guidelines for effective planning, coordination and harmonization of activities in the social sectors, to ensure that there is an effective link and hand over of activities from the relief to the recovery and reconstruction phases of a disaster.